Manage Scripts

 There are two types of scripts that you can use:

-• Audit Scripts: VB, Javascript, or PowerShell scripts run after the Privilege Management for Windows rule.
+• Audit Scripts: VB, Javascript, or PowerShell scripts run after the Endpoint Privilege Management for Windows rule.
 These are for auditing purposes.
 These scripts can be run in the user or system context.

 Manage Rule Scripts